 English 110 cannot be challenged, but transfer students and non-traditional students may review the placement exceptions for English 110.
 Incoming students may take the CLEP exam if they wish to try and earn credit for English 110.

-Students should contact Kelly Cameron, Director of First-Year Writing (Minard 318 E52), once they have received their Petition for a Course Challenge from the Office of Registration and Records; she will function as the instructor for the course.
+Students should contact Dr. Lisa Arnold, Director of First-Year Writing (Minard 318 E52), once they have received their Petition for a Course Challenge from the Office of Registration and Records; she will function as the instructor for the course.
 Students without sufficient credentials (ACTs over 33; old SAT over 1460, new SAT over 2190—all are combined scores) or experience (professional writing experience, college writing courses at other universities) will not be allowed to challenge English 120.

 The English department uses a portfolio exam to evaluate whether or not students should receive credit for English 120.
 Students have to be able to demonstrate through their portfolio that they can meet the expected outcomes for English 120: